working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

-We find another example in the DialoguePDUs module from [Q.773](https://www.itu.int/rec/T-REC-Q.773-199706-I/en) where the AARQ is of type `SEQUENCE`, and the third field `user-infromation` is an `SEQUENCE OF` `EXTERNAL` type.
+We find another example in the DialoguePDUs module from [Q.773](https://www.itu.int/rec/T-REC-Q.773-199706-I/en) where the AARQ is of type `SEQUENCE`, and the third field `user-information` is an `SEQUENCE OF` `EXTERNAL` type.

 ```